witekbobrowski/dotfiles/README.md

     └── symlink.sh
 ```

-Obviously these is a lot to be done here.
+Obviously there is a lot to be done here.
 I will try to create `issue` for every major feature or task that I want to implement in the future.

 # Credits